danelfedor/Finding-Lane-Lines-on-the-Road/Template.md

 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: Finding-Lane-Lines-on-the-Road/test_images/output_output_solidWhiteCurve.jpg?raw=true "Title"

 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, science grey scale picture is better identify identify the boundaries.

+then I gaussian blur technique to decrease the noise in the image so I can find clearer edges.

+Next step I use canny function find edges of individual item in picture.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline